Garcia6l20/QMcu/README.md

 ### 🧩 Modular Architecture
 Split into independent components:
  - QMcu::Debug — provides direct access to MCU variables, symbol resolution, and memory probing.
- - QMcu::Plot — high-performance OpenGL plotting engine designed for real-time data visualization in QML.
+ - QMcu::Plot — high-performance Vulkan plotting engine designed for real-time data visualization in QML.

 ### 🔍 Live Variable Monitoring
 Use VariableProxy and VariableProxyGroup to read and update variables from an ELF image over an ST-Link probe — no firmware modification needed.

 ### 📈 Real-time plotting
-Smoothly render MCU signals using PlotView and LinePlotSeries, with customizable colors, axes, and grid layouts.
+Smoothly render MCU signals using PlotView and PlotLineSeries, with customizable colors, axes, and grid layouts.

 ### ⚙️ QML-native integration
 The entire API is exposed to QML, allowing reactive and declarative dashboards for embedded systems.